AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 Use this endpoint to transfer assets to a specified user.
 To complete an asset transfer, you will need the following:

-* The `ownerImsUserId`
-* The `reciepientImsUserId`
+* The `ownerImsUserId`: the IMS user ID of the owner of the assets, found with [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
+* The `reciepientImsUserId`: the IMS user ID of the recipieht of the assets, found with the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
-* The `componentType` of the asset
+* The `componentType`: the type of component as listed in response to the **Get user asset count** endpoint.
-* The asset ID

-To retrieve this information, follow these steps:

-1. Use the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API) to retrieve the user IDs in your organization.
-2. Use the **GET user asset count** endpoint above to find which types of assets belong to the specified user.
-3. Depending on the `componentType` of the asset, use the relevant API service to find the ID of the asset.
+* The asset ID: The ID of the asset, as shown in response to the API service that corresponds to the type of asset.
 For example, if the **GET user asset count** endpoint shows that `exampleUserId` owns two `project` assets, use the [Project API](https://developer.adobe.com/cja-apis/docs/endpoints/projects/) to return the asset ID.
-4. Copy the `id` from the response and use it as the `ownerImsUserId` parameter in the PUT user asset transfer call described below.

 <InlineAlert variant="info" slots="text" />